MoOx/phenomic/docs/content/docs/usage/write.md

 Here you **can** use some _markdown_.
 ```

-TODO make it clear on the preferred way to use link (relative? absolute?).
+TODO make it clear on the preferred way to use links (relative? absolute?).